LauGD3/Twitter-Copy/README.md

 # Twitter Copy - A copy of the social network Twitter
 This repository was created to improve my frontend development skills with TypeScript and React.
 I used a template from Vite with SWC to set up the project.
 The main goal is to replicate the visual aspects of the social network Twitter.
 While this is currently just a frontend clone, I plan to update it in the future by integrating persistence and a backend, making it a fully functional copy as close as possible to the original.
 This project serves as an educational tool for me to learn and apply modern web development techniques.

-# Dependencies 👾

-## Frontend
-### MUI & MUI - Icons

-MUI (Material UI) is the primary dependency of this project, and I’m using it to build all of the React components.
-I’ve been learning how to use this powerful tool as I code, referring to [the official documentacion:](https://mui.com/material-ui/getting-started/).
-Additionally, MUI offers another package called MUI - Icons, which provides an extensive library of icons available as React components, making it extremely useful for quickly adding icons to the application.

-If for some reason i need to install other dependency, i'll put here explaining what it does.

 # Contributing

 Contributions are always welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
 However, please note that all contributions should be made through a separate branch.